yasirkula/UnityTextureOps/README.md

 **NOTE:** on some Android devices, these functions may not work correctly when called with a *sourceTex* that was created in the same frame.
 Therefore, if you'd like to call these functions immediately after *LoadImage*, consider instead waiting for at least one frame.
 You can use `yield return null;` in a coroutine to wait for one frame.

+`Texture2D[] TextureOps.Crop( Texture2D, sourceTex, int leftOffset, int topOffset, int width, int height, TextureFormat format = TextureFormat.RGBA32, TextureOps.Options options )`: crops sourceTex and returns the cropped texture.

 `Texture2D TextureOps.Scale( Texture2D sourceTex, int targetWidth, int targetHeight, TextureFormat format = TextureFormat.RGBA32, TextureOps.Options options )`: scales *sourceTex* to the specified size and returns the scaled texture. sourceTex's aspect ratio may not be preserved.

 `Texture2D TextureOps.ScaleFill( Texture2D sourceTex, int targetWidth, int targetHeight, Color32 fillColor, TextureFormat format = TextureFormat.RGBA32, TextureOps.Options options )`: scales *sourceTex* to the specified size and returns the scaled texture. sourceTex's aspect ratio is preserved and blank space is filled with *fillColor*.

 `Texture2D[] TextureOps.Slice( Texture2D sourceTex, int sliceTexWidth, int sliceTexHeight, TextureFormat format = TextureFormat.RGBA32, TextureOps.Options options )`: slices *sourceTex* into smaller textures and returns these textures in an array. sourceTex is sliced row-by-row, starting from top-left corner.
 Note that if a 100-pixel-wide texture is sliced into 30-pixel-wide textures, rightmost 10 pixels will be discarded.
 Likewise, if a 100-pixel-wide texture is sliced into 101-pixel-wide textures, the returned array will be empty.

-`Texture2D[] TextureOps.Crop( Texture2D, sourceTex, int x, int y, int width, int height, TextureFormat format = TextureFormat.RGBA32, TextureOps.Options options )`: cuts a rectangle out of the source texture into a new texture.

 ### C. Utility Functions